matn7/CS-Notes/src/main/java/angular/README.md

 - HTML Elements :arrow_forward: Directives :arrow_forward: Components
 - Native Properties & Events  :arrow_forward: Custom Properties & Events  :arrow_forward: Custom Properties & Events

-## Lifecycle
+### Lifecycle

-1. `ngOnChanges`: Called after a bound input property changed..
+1. `ngOnChanges:` Called after a bound input property changed
-2. `ngOnInit`: Called once the component is initialized.
+2. `ngOnInit:` Called once the component initialized
-3. `ngDoCheck`: Called during every change detection run.
+3. `ngDoCheck:` Called during every change detection run
-4. `ngAfterContentInit`: Called after content (ng-content) has been projected into view.
+4. `ngAfterContentInit:` Called after content (ng-content) has been projected into view
-5. `ngAfterContentChecked`: Called every time the projected content has been checked.
+5. `ngAfterContentChecked:` Called every time the projected content has been checked
-6. `ngAfterViewInit`: Called after the content's view (and child views) has been initialized.
+6. `ngAfterViewInit:` Called after the content's view (and child views) has been initialized
-7. `ngAfterViewChecked`: Called every time the view (and child views) has been checked.
+7. `ngAfterViewChecked:` Called every time the view (and child views) has been checked
-8. `ngOnDestroy`: Called once the component is about to be destroyed.
+8. `ngOnDestroy:` Called once the component is about to be destroyed

-## Attribute vs Structural
+### Attribute vs Structural

 - Attribute Directives:
-    - Looks like normal HTML Attribute.
+    - Looks like normal HTML Attribute
-    - Only affect element they are added to.
+    - Only affect element they are added to
 - Structural Directives:
-    - Looks like normal HTML Attribute, have a leading `*`.
+    - Looks like normal HTML Attribute, have a leading `*`
-    - Affect on whole area in DOM.
+    - Affects on whole area in DOM

-## Services & Dependency Injection
+### Services & Dependency Injection

-- Service: Logic common for multiple components.
+- **Service:** Logic common for multiple components.

 ```console
 ng g s service/authentication
 ```

-- Normal class with `@Injectable` annotation, i can inject in any place i want use.
+- Normal class with `@Injectable` annotation, i can inject in any place I want use
-- Get info about your services from `@NgModule` provider so that it can use the dependencies in components.
+- Get info about your services from `@NgModule` provider so that it can use the dependencies in components
-- Services are singletons shared across components.
+- Services are singletons shared across components
-- Service is place where app business logic is.
+- Service is place where app business logic is
-- Should have only one purpose.
+- Should have only one purpose
-- `@Injectable` annotation to make service ready to be injected.
+- `@Injectable` annotation to make service ready to be injected

 ```ts
 // Router